bio-raum/gabi/docs/usage.md

 ### `--onthq` [ default = false ]

 Set this option to true if you believe your ONT data to be of "high quality" (much of the reads >= Q20).
 This is typically the case for data generated with chemistry version 10.4.1 or later, preferably using a ligation protocol.
-This option is set to false by default..
+This option is set to false by default.

 ### `--ont_min_q` [ default = 10 ]

 Discard nanopore reads below this mean quality.
 ONT sequencing will produce a spread of qualities, typically ranging from Q10 to Q30 (the higher, the better).
-This option is mostly useful if you have sequenced at sufficient depth to be able to tolerate removable of some of the data.
+This option is mostly useful if you have sequenced at sufficient depth to be able to tolerate removable of some of the data in favor of higher quality reads.

-### `--ont_min_length`  [ default = 5000 ]
+### `--ont_min_length`  [ default = 1000 ]

 Discard nanopore reads below this length.
 Depending on your DNA extraction and/or library preparation, you will see a range of sequence lengths.
 If you have sequenced at sufficient depths, you may decide to discard shorter reads to improve your assembly contiguity.
 However, please note that discarding shorter reads may essentially throw away very short plasmids (which can be as short as ~1kb).